e-francis/Guru99-Test-Project/README.md

 Open a new account for the customer.
 Withdraw money from an existing account (Using the account details from the new account)

+# Results

-The test results are stored in the test-results folder in JSON format generated using Mochawesome.
+The test results are stored in the mochaawesome folder in the test-results in JSON format generated using Mochawesome.

 # Installation